A_Cities have developed around cars and now need at least the following mobility services to just live:

 In the CarLina car-free area, the maximal speed is that of pedestrian.
 Loads, freight, disabled people, waste are gently carried at walk pace over the last 100-150m using ordinary load handling chariots.

 In some larger avenues is the elevated network installed.
 It is silent, clean, much quicker than anything nowadays overfilling cities.
-It carries people and goods, effectively rendering private & delivery cars obsolete.
+It carries people and goods, effectively rendering private & delivery cars obsolete in the urban area and about 10 km around.

 The solution is simple, much cheaper and efficient than anything currently proposed, and is designed for public-domain use.